cmendozab/Real-Time-Bus-Tracker/README.md

 After some ☕ and some 🍎 this is the outcome.

-Week 9 from Full-Stack Web Development Programming Certificate (MERN) from MIT xPro.
+Full-Stack Web Development Programming Certificate (MERN) from MIT xPro.

 # Name:
 > Real-Time-Bus-Tracker.